For a primer on big beard care, check out Beard Care • An Epic Guide

 It also keeps that beast pettable, because if you plan of rubbing it up against someone, let’s keep it out of the brillo pad state, yes?
 And if you’re planning on inflicting smooching on someone, don’t forget the mustache area.

 Even if you don’t wash your beard every day, it’s totally fine to condition it daily.
-Use a standard conditioner for these purposes, and if you’re extra burly, smother that face beast in a deep conditioner (or hair mask/pak, as they’re sometimes called) once or twice a week too.
+Use a good moisturizing conditioner for these purposes, or if you’re extra burly, smother that face beast in an emollient-rich deep conditioner instead.

 Just smear some on your entire beard area, including parts that you are going to shave (neck, cheeks) toward the end of your shower when the hair is already pre-softened from the water heat.
 If you’re deep conditioning, you can even get out of the shower with the conditioner still in your beard, leaving in for at least 10 minutes before rinsing.

 While your beard is still wet, brush it well to pull your facial oils through the hair and smooth down the wild hairs.
 You can use a brush or a comb, but whatever you use, just make sure that the teeth or bristles are long enough to reach all the way through to your face.